rituvesh/oo_boot_camp_2022-03-07_kotlin/README.md

-# oo_boot_camp_2022-01-24_kotlin
+# oo_boot_camp_2022-03-07_kotlin

 Copyright (c) 2022 by Fred George
 May be used freely except for training; license required for training.

-OO Boot Camp reference implementation for Jordanian client in Kotlin in January 2022.
+OO Boot Camp reference implementation for Norwegian client in Kotlin in March 2022.

 Kotlin is relatively easy to setup with IntelliJ IDEA.
 Gradle is used for building and testing the project, and is a